MikeMaximus/gbm/GBM/readme.txt

 	- Added "Backup GBM data files on launch" to the settings.
 A long overdue feature, this will backup both the remote and local databases (as gbm.s3db.launch.bak) each time GBM starts.
 		- This new setting is enabled by default.
 		- Only one backup is kept, the prior one will be overwritten.
-	- Added the ability to display messages that can be supressed.
+	- Added the ability to display messages or warnings that can be supressed after one view.
 These messages can be reset via the Settings screen.
 	- The "Enable Sync" feature is now mandatory and the option been removed from Settings.
 	- The "Clean Local Manifest" feature has been removed.
 It is not required because manfiest entries are no longer orphaned by design.
 Existing orphaned entries will be removed during the v1.1.0 database upgrade.
 	- Added "Sync Game IDs" feature.
 This allows the user to update their game configuration identifiers to match the official list or an export file.
+		- This is mainly an optional upgrade tool for users with existing data from older versions.
+It allows the import feature to properly recognize and update game configurations.
 		- The sync is based on similarly named game configurations, therefore it's not 100% effective.
-Some data may be missed and require manual changes.
+Some games may be missed and require manual changes.
-		- This is an optional upgrade tool for users with existing data from older versions.
-It allows the import feature to properly recognize and update game configurations.
 		- If you share a backup folder with multiple PCs, this feature will cause some data loss when the new IDs are synced to the other PCs.
 See "Known Issue #1"

 - Import / Export Changes